ministryofjustice/security-guidance/docs/patch-management-guide.md

 ## Patch management processes

-There are two patching and change management approaches in the MoJ.
+There are two patching and change management approaches in the .

 ### Infrastructure and services provided by a Managed Service Provider \(MSP\)

 Where services and infrastructure are provided by MSPs, the vendor is normally responsible for developing and implementing patches to identified vulnerabilities.
-Patches or a workaround must be provided by vendors to ensure the MoJ is able to meet the schedule for implementing patches.
+Patches or a workaround must be provided by vendors to ensure the is able to meet the schedule for implementing patches.

 If this is not possible, vendors must provide a firm statement that the patch or workaround cannot be made available within the timescale mandated for addressing the vulnerability.
 The vulnerability alert must then be escalated to the Risk Advisor team \([contact through email](#contact-details)\) for help with acceptance, transfer, mitigation or avoidance.

 Any patches to be deployed must go through the normal change management and approval process, and the changes recorded in the Service Management Tool.

-### Services and applications developed by MoJ in-house project teams
+### Services and applications developed by in-house project teams

-Where services and applications are developed by MoJ in-house project teams, patching and change management is addressed on a project-by-project basis.
+Where services and applications are developed by in-house project teams, patching and change management is addressed on a project-by-project basis.
 Changes are identified through awareness channels and scanning activities.
 These identify operational and security issues.
 A change management ticket must be created, detailing the change required.
 The project manager follows the change management process to determine how and when to implement the change, based on the security risk rating.

 The patch review and approval is normally managed within the project team.
 If assistance is required, contact the [Security Team](#contact-details).